What is a Will?

 (1) Nominates someone to act as your Personal Representative.

 (2) Names general and specific gifts.

-(3) Provides instructions for your final remains.
+(3) Provide instructions for your final remains.

-So, what is a “Personal Representative?”
+What is a “Personal Representative?”

-When would I want a "Pour-over Will?"
+What is a "Pour-over Will?"